 The FBI and the Justice Department are now examining all of the facts of the case to determine whether or not there were criminal violations.

 White House and IRS Response

 Miller repeated that these groups were not in fact targeted because they were conservative, but simply listed as being involved in political activity.

-In addition, he has told Jack Lew, Treasury Secretary, to hold all of those responsible accountable and to ensure that all of the recommendations from the Inspector General to be implemented quickly.
+In addition, he has told Jack Lew, Treasury Secretary, to hold all of those responsible accountable and to ensure that all of the recommendations from the Inspector General are implemented quickly.

 While the employees from the IRS stated that they were not told to process these applications in this manner and that they did not inform anyone that they were conducting investigations into conservative groups, it is difficult to believe that the White House and other government officials remained unaware that this was happening.

 Even Miller, who was asked to resign, was not really punished as he was expected to leave office in June anyway.

-Throughout history, we can see the corrupting influence that power can have and in this case Washington D.C. can be seen as a magnet for those that seek money, favor, or a big title over some program that is pointless.
+Throughout history, we can see the corrupting influence that power can have and in this case, Washington D.C. can be seen as a magnet for those who seek money, favor, or a big title over some program that is pointless.

 If any lesson can be taken from this current mess with the IRS it is this, the federal government is a beast that cannot be tamed.